techprober/app-token-generator/README.md

 #### Application

-`App Token Generator` is a serverless function offers the end-user a way to generate a Github Access Token tailored to be used in any back-end system.
+`App Token Generator` is a serverless function offers the end-user a way to dynamically generate a Github Access Token tailored to be used in any back-end system.
 It can also be intergrated in the standard CICD Pipeline as a seperate step or stage.

 ## Local Setup